Thursday, March 9, 2023

 Of course, that said these liberals still had their differences with the Taft-MacArthur-Goldwater right, but that did not diminish the fact of their conservatism, rather leaving them emphasizing a different side of the conservative tradition.
 Theirs was the conservatism which "pruned the tree"--which was prepared to compromise and make adaptations to defend what it deemed essential, as against the more uncompromising, or even reactionary, conservatism that Hofstadter, was to call "pseudo-conservatism."
 And of course, as the Cold War ran its course, the stalling of the post-war boom compelled a reconsideration of American social arrangements, and the Communist menace that had been the main reason to compromise disappeared, conservative centrists saw less reason to do so--and moved rightward accordingly.

-Accordingly centrism/liberalism's aligning itself with the right against the left was not a matter of the corruptibility of liberals, but a feature, especially in the circumstances liberals went on facing over the twentieth century, and into the twenty-first.
+Accordingly centrism/liberalism's aligning itself with the right against the left was not a matter of the corruptibility of liberals, but their most natural and predictable course of action, especially in the circumstances liberals went on facing over the twentieth century, and into the twenty-first.

 No comments: